Religion in the United States: Spiritual but not religious

 "Spiritual but not religious" (SBNR) is self-identified stance of spirituality that takes issue with organized religion as the sole or most valuable means of furthering spiritual growth.
-Spirituality places an emphasis upon the wellbeing of the "mind-body-spirit," so holistic activities such as tai chi, reiki, and yoga are common within the SBNR movement.
+Spirituality places an emphasis upon the wellbeing of the "mind-body-spirit", so holistic activities such as tai chi, reiki, and yoga are common within the SBNR movement.
 In contrast to religion, spirituality has often been associated with the interior life of the individual.

 One fifth of the US public and a third of adults under the age of 30 are reportedly unaffiliated with any religion, however they identify as being spiritual in some way.
 Of these religiously unaffiliated Americans, 37% classify themselves as spiritual but not religious.

-Others

-Many other religions are represented in the United States, including Shinto, Caodaism, Thelema, Santería, Kemetism, Neopaganism, Zoroastrianism, Vodou, Druze and many forms of New Age spirituality as well as satirical religions such as Pastafarianism.

-Native American religions

-Native American religions historically exhibited much diversity, and are often characterized by animism or panentheism.
-The membership of Native American religions in the 21st century comprises about 9,000 people.

-Neopaganism

-Neopaganism in the United States is represented by widely different movements and organizations.
-The largest Neopagan religion is Wicca, followed by Neo-Druidism.
-Other neopagan movements include Germanic Neopaganism, Celtic Reconstructionist Paganism, Hellenic Polytheistic Reconstructionism, and Semitic neopaganism.

-Druidry

-According to the American Religious Identification Survey (ARIS), there are approximately 30,000 druids in the United States.
-Modern Druidism arrived in North America first in the form of fraternal Druidic organizations in the nineteenth century, and orders such as the Ancient Order of Druids in America were founded as distinct American groups as early as 1912.
-In 1963, the Reformed Druids of North America (RDNA) was founded by students at Carleton College, Northfield, Minnesota.
-They adopted elements of Neopaganism into their practices, for instance celebrating the festivals of the Wheel of the Year.

-Wicca

-Wicca advanced in North America in the 1960s by Raymond Buckland, an expatriate Briton who visited Gardner's Isle of Man coven to gain initiation.
-Universal Eclectic Wicca was popularized in 1969 for a diverse membership drawing from both Dianic and British Traditional Wiccan backgrounds.